juxor/afaq/markdown/secH2.md

 _"skilled artisans"_ and _"organised factory workers"_ Bakunin desired to
 organise them along with agricultural workers into unions and get these unions to affiliate to the **International Workers' Association**.
-He argued again and again that the working class, organised in union, were the means of making a revolution (i.e. _"the source of the destruction of capitalism,"_ to use Stack's words).
+He argued again and again that the working class, organised in unions, were the means of making a revolution (i.e. _"the source of the destruction of capitalism,"_ to use Stack's words).

 Only in **this** context can we understand Bakunin's comments which Stack (selectively) quotes.
 Any apparent contradiction generated by Stack's quoting